-BASIC FUNCTION: To integrate CCRI's Guiding Principles, as a proactive team member, by providing professional, client-centered guidance and support to individuals who have physical developmental or intellectual disabilities, mental health conditions, medical care needs, and/or physical disabilities in their own homes.
-This position provides personal or medical cares as needed, teaches and role models appropriate behaviors and provides behavior management assistance.
-Assist in developing and/or teaching daily living skills as written in an IPP (Individual Program Plan).
-Assist in reaching personal goals, learning new skills and community integration.
+BASIC FUNCTION: To integrate CCRI's Guiding Principles by providing professional, client-centered guidance and support to individuals who have physical and/or intellectual disabilities, mental health conditions and/or medical care needs.
+This position provides personal or medical cares as needed, teaches appropriate behaviors and provides behavior management assistance.
+Assists in developing and/or teaching daily living skills as written in the Coordinated Service and Support Plan (CSSP).
+Assists people with reaching personal goals, learning new skills and community integration.

 CLASSIFICATION: Full-time or Part-time/Non-Exempt/Service

 REPORTS TO: Residential Coordinator(s)

 QUALIFICATIONS: High school education or equivalent preferred.
 Dependability and reliability required.
 Essential functions of the position include English language proficiency in both written and spoken English.
 Applicants must exhibit good communication skills as exhibited by being able to articulate thoughts clearly, being able to speak clearly, and showing a positive attitude.
 Must have good decision-making skills.
 Must have the ability to operate a personal computer.
 Must have the ability to work well with others, accurately complete written documentation in a timely manner, maintain confidentiality, and transfer clients (if required) using proper lifting techniques.
 Required to have dependable transportation, a current driver's license, car insurance and a clear driving record.
 Must pass a comprehensive criminal background check and be at least 18 years of age.
 Must pass First Aid competency, CPR competency and the CCRI Medication Administration Course (SLS only).